VSainteuf/pytorch-psetae/README.md

 ## [UPDATES]

+- **17.07.2020** Check our [*lightweight* version of the TAE](https://github.com/VSainteuf/lightweight-temporal-attention-pytorch), a channel grouping strategy brings better performance with 10 times fewer parameters.
 - **30.03.2020** Dataset preparation script available in 'preprocessing' folder + Variation of the PixeSetData class that loads all samples to RAM at init.
 - **12.03.2020** Bug fix in the TAE script (*see pull request comments*): if you were using a previous version, re-download the pre-trained weights.